ayo-codes/ChurchViews-Hapi/readme.md

 - completed church-mongo-store.js with more functionality
 - updated fixtures.js to include testchurches[] and a single testchurch
 - created a set of tests for the church models
+- Refactored test folder and created user-api-test.js and playtime-service.js